The Festival sponsors ongoing screenings internationally and a festival

 San Francisco Sex Workers Festival was established in 1999 to provide and to screen works about sex workers and the sex industries from around historically been a dynamic part of arts communities.

-To date, the Sex Worker Festivals have screened nearly nearly two hundred works and generated much interest in the media.
+To date, the Sex Worker Festivals have screened nearly three hundred works and generated much interest in the media.
 In addition, the festival